 The brim is extremely wide so that your nose is close to the drink as you sip it, giving you the chance to combine both your senses as you drink your cocktail.
 They can come in both stemmed and stemless variants.

 A classic in every film-noir and James Bond movie, the martini glass can be seen as a form of a cocktail glass.

 The martini glass was invented because the portion size of vodka had considerably increased with time.
 Thus, these glasses have a bigger capacity than a cocktail glass, with the bottom of it being way more conical than the latter.

 These glasses can also serve cosmopolitans, Daiquiris, Gibsons, and so on.

 Also referred to as a “sombrero glass”, the margarita glass comes in various shapes and sizes to fit the party mood.

-Certainly a specialty drinking glass, a margarita glass has a wide brim which narrows down to a second segment which eventually flows into the stem.
-Shaped like an upside down sombrero, there is no party which cannot be livened up by bringing out some margaritas in this glass!
+Certainly a specialty drinking glass, a margarita glass has a wide brim that narrows down to a second segment that eventually flows into the stem.
+Shaped like an upside-down sombrero, there is no party that cannot be livened up by bringing out some margaritas in this glass!

 A vintage twist to the cocktail glass, a coupe is also called a champagne saucer.
 This is because they are a staple in affluent parties for serving straight champagne.

 The bowl of a coupe is extremely wide and short, with a tall ornate stem.
 Although they might be easy to tip over, they are incredibly comfortable to hold and walk around with.
 If you ever order a Sidecar, Aviation, or Martinez, expect it to come in a coupe glass.